UPDATE: Post updated 11/12/21 to incorporate statutory amendments.

 Use of Protest Petitions in North Carolina

-Even though the protest petition has a long history in zoning, it is not frequently a factor in North Carolina rezonings.
+Even though the protest petition has a long history in zoning, it was not frequently a factor in North Carolina rezonings.
 In a 2006 School of Government survey two-thirds of the responding cities reported that no protest petitions had been filed in the previous year.
-David W. Owens, Zoning Amendments in North Carolina (2008).
+Zoning Amendments in North Carolina.
 However, protests were much more common in those cities with large populations—50% of the cities with populations between 10,000 and 25,000 reported having received a protest petition and 71% of the cities with populations over 25,000 had received one or more protest petitions in the past year.

 Responding municipalities reported a total of 181 protest petitions filed in the previous year.
 Of these, 134 were determined to be adequate, thereby requiring a supermajority vote for adoption of the rezoning.
 These same municipalities reported consideration of 2,167 rezoning petitions in the previous year.
 Thus only 6% of the municipal rezoning petitions had a sufficient protest to subject the proposed rezoning to the supermajority vote requirement.